 Possession of “Methamphetamine” Laws – California HS 11377(a)

 Possession of methamphetamine, also known as “simple possession” is codified under California Health and Safety Code 11377(a) hs.
 A conviction for this offenses carries the social stigma of being labeled as a narcotics offender which additionally adversely affect your immigration status and/or your ability to gain or maintain your state license.
-The best approach to successfully defending meth charges is early intervention by an Orange County Drug Crimes Lawyer.
+The best approach to successfully defending meth charges is early intervention by an Newport Beach Drug Crimes Lawyer.

 1. What are the Elements to Possession of Methamphetamine?